maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 ### Introduction

 I have been developing questions and quizzes with STACK for the University of Canterbury, New Zealand, since the end of 2020, and have seen several courses develop original quizzes from scratch in that time.
-Whilst our questions are of high quality and our courses do well with constructive alignment, I do find myself encountering two problems frequently:
+When writing large amounts of questions in a short space of time, especially when multiple people are working on it, I find myself encountering two problems frequently:

 1. The way students must input their answers differs from question to question within a course.
 For example, should a student give a list of values `[1,2,3]`, a tuple `(1,2,3)`, something more complicated like a matrix `matrix([1],[2],[3])`, or use a matrix input type?
 2. I find myself asking myself the question "I know I wrote some code to solve this a few months ago, where did that question go...?" frequently.
 This problem is twofold: I am needing to copy code between questions (making debugging a nightmare if I find a problem in either place later), and I can't find the working code when I need it!